 Oh how I love some vinyl wall lettering.
-I remember when I first discovered a beautiful company a couple of years ago that held par.
+I remember when I first discovered a beautiful company a couple of years ago that held parties at home.
 I scheduled a party and my consultant canceled and never rescheduled.
 BOOO!
 Since I only wanted some basic signs in my home I thought I would use an old skill I've used since high school.

 My husband is leery of putting writing on walls, I think it's just because he doesn't want to read it or be reminded to wash his hands or something.
 I don't know!
 It might be because I tried buying these vinyl letters from Lowes and they were too tall for the space I wanted to use them (above my arch way).
 Oh well!
 So, tonight when I said, I want to paint "Pantry" on our pantry door, he actually said, "that sounds like a good idea!"
 What???
 Really????
 I can paint something on a door in our house?

 Print off the lettering that you want from your computer...
 Isn't it pretty!